UBC-Solar/sunlite/README.md

 7. Debugging and Testing

-    Inside of the tools/ folder, there are multiple files to help test Sunlite's functionailty
+    Inside of the tools/ folder, there are multiple files to help test Sunlite's functionailty.
+The <can_messages.yaml> file MUST be updated whenever the DBC is updated for testing to be accurate.

     - simulate_can.py     : Generates test CAN frames of Solar's full CAN BUS without the necessary hardware
     - can_messages.yaml   : Template for CAN traffic, contains all of Solar's CAN messages